 Psychological Testing and Evaluation

 Certified Perinatal Mental Health Provider (PMH-C)

 Doctorate in Clinical Psychology from California School of Professional Psychology

 I have worked in a variety of settings, including inpatient, residential, and outpatient treatment centers.
 I have treated clients dealing with a variety of concerns, including depression and other mood disorders, anxiety, perinatal mental health, and drug and alcohol abuse.

 It’s not uncommon to have questions before starting therapy.
 Emily Guarnotta, , has answered a few of the questions they receive most often from new clients.

 What types of therapy does Emily Guarnotta offer?

-Emily Guarnotta offers therapy for groups and individuals.
+Emily Guarnotta offers therapy for individuals.

 Does Emily Guarnotta offer in-person appointments?